BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_17.md

 ## Teknite Cave & Teknite Ridge

 Next, we're going to take a trip to the Teknite Cave in the northwest corner of the Tourmaline Desert.
-You can save some time by having Pokemon in your party with Power Gem, a ground-shaking move (TM Bulldoze works), and Tailwind, but we can proceed without these moves by having wild Pokemon use them in battle.
+You can save some time by having Pokémon in your party with Power Gem, a ground-shaking move (TM Bulldoze works), and Tailwind, but we can proceed without these moves by having wild Pokémon use them in battle.
 Enter the cave.

 As in the other areas: